Where to eat the best gelato in Rome

 Top Location: Via dell’Angeletto, 15 (Monti)

 Why: This tiny gelateria is tucked away in Monti has gluten free, as well vegan friendly flavors.
 The owner previously worked at the famous Gelateria dei Gracchi and is now bring the same amazing gelato taste to Monti.
 Putting spins on traditional and seasonal ingredients, this “corner” gelateria is the go-to spot for those looking to enjoy a generously scooped gelato while wandering around the neighbourhood.

 Romeing Recommends: Honey and rice.
 Similar to a rice pudding, this flavor is a healthier option that is surprisingly satisfying.

 Gelateria dei Gracchi

 Top Locations: Via dei Gracchi, 272 (Prati), Via di Ripetta, 261 (Piazza del Popolo), Viale Regina Margherita, 212 (Nomentano), Viale delle Province, 30 (Piazza Bologna)

-Romeing Recommends: Pear and caramelsweet, sharp and smooth all at the same time and the pistachio, which has chunks of pistacchio all through it.
+Romeing Recommends: Pear and caramel.
+Sweet, sharp, and smooth all at the same time, and the pistachio, laced with toasted, Bronte nuts.